 Use children’s storybooks or Sunday school materials as scripts or look for free puppet scripts online.
 If you don’t want to set up your own puppet ministry, you could host a professional puppeteer troupe to perform during special events such as VBS.

 If your church hosts outdoor events on your property, consider adding a puppet show.
 It can draw in local families and allow you to share a Bible story or lesson while they're there.
 You can even offer a kid-led showing where your youth can make their own puppets and perform.
 This helps motivate them to learn a Bible story while encouraging them to share it with others.

 If you are even a little tech-savvy, you could combine old-school and new-school techniques by using a green screen and video recording your show to create a movie that can be shared online.
 You also can customize an animated puppet character using software such as the new Adobe Puppet Maker.

 Puppet ministry can celebrate God-given creativity.
 Give your members and staff the chance to design and make puppets and sets, write scripts, direct or do voice acting.
 Not only will they flex their creative muscles, but they also will make an impact for Christ.

 The bottom line: If you’re looking for a way to spice up your church communication, take a look at the classics.
 After all, sometimes retro can be cool.

-Brenda Smotherman is a senior public relations specialist with United Methodist Communications.
+Brenda Smotherman is a senior public relations manager with United Methodist Communications.

 Tricia K. Brown is a writer, editor and public speaker.
 Through her ministry, The Girls Get Together, she seeks to encourage women to grow in their relationships with the Lord and each other.
 Her book, A Year of Yearning: A 12-Month Devotional to Help You Study God's Word More, is available from Amazon.